 The point is that low pH levels will cause the shell of crayfish to become softer than it should be.
 This is because their shells are composed of calcium carbonate which reacts with acid.
 So, crayfish will have trouble keeping their shells in the right condition when the water in the tank is too acidic.

 Very high pH may also increase the toxicity of other substances.
 For example, the toxicity of ammonia is ten times more severe at a pH of 8.0 than it is at pH 7.0.

-You will have to research your specific species of crayfish in order to know what temperature to keep your tank.
-On my blog, you can find guides on most popular aquarium crayfish species.
+You will have to research your specific species of crayfish in order to know what temperature to keep in your tank.
+On my blog, you can find guides on the most popular aquarium crayfish species.

 Some species of crayfish enjoy cooler temperatures.
 They can survive in tanks with temperatures as low as 65 degrees Fahrenheit.

-Other species are less tolerable of cold conditions (for example, Cherax destructor).
+Other species are less tolerant of cold conditions (for example, Cherax destructor).
 They can only survive in temperatures between 75 to 82 degrees Fahrenheit (24 – 28 C).
 Most freshwater crayfish fall into this more tropical category.

 Tankmates and Crayfish Compatibility Issues